 «My interest in science and physics were like my interests in art and music, in that I was greatly influenced by their depth and beauty»

 Unfortunately we were short of funding and my job entailed a huge teaching load that prevented me from transferring the results of my thesis to scientific papers.
 My position as Instructor disappeared after two years and I was offered an Assistant Professor position at the University of Wisconsin in Milwaukee, which entailed a heavy load of classes.
 Fortunately, a snow storm left my wife and I stranded in New York.
-The record snow storm kept us indoors and made it impossible for us to y back to Milwaukee for two weeks.
+The record snow storm kept us indoors and made it impossible for us to fly back to Milwaukee for two weeks.
 I used this time to write the first paper, which described the gravitational creation of particles in detail in 1969